365 day money back guarantee

 Can Coffee Cause Indigestion?

-Coffee’s acidity and stimulation of stomach acid production can contribute to indigestion symptoms like heartburn or dyspepsia.
-Individuals with diagnosed digestive conditions or heightened sensitivity may be more susceptible to experiencing indigestion from coffee.
+Coffee’s acidity and ability to stimulate stomach acid production can contribute to indigestion, leading to symptoms like heartburn or dyspepsia.
+Those with digestive sensitivities or pre-existing conditions may be more prone to experiencing discomfort from coffee.
+Adjusting portion size, choosing milder roasts, or pairing coffee with food may help reduce these effects.

 Is Drinking Coffee Good or Bad for My Health?